 Located in the Morrison Commons, Augustana's Bookstore provides textbooks, supplies and a full range of University-branded items, such as sweatshirts, caps, T-shirts and more.
-You can also shop for larger quantities of online merchandise at augiepromos.com for high-quality, Augustana-branded products.
 Textbook information is available on the Augustana Bookstore website in the textbook section.
 The Bookstore will stock copies of the required textbook for anyone need to purchase them.